My route across Egypt, Suez canal, Sinai peninsula, and Jordan.

 On June 12, I filed IFR and flew along the east coast of Labrador at 11,000 ft, avoiding rain/snow clouds to the west.
 The terrain is still covered with snow and ice with few alternative airports along the way.
 It was surreal to cross over the frozen North Atlantic ocean en-route to Baffin island and Iqaluit.
 The cabin heater and my flight suit barely could keep me warm with outside air temperatures hovering at -5 C. The ground was obscured under the clouds most of the way, but occasionally I could see a glimpse of the land.
 It was a real pleasure to travel at up to 160 knots at 6.5 gph with 25 knot tail winds.

-"May" landing in to a brisk and frigid wind at Iqaluit, Nunavut.
+Mighty RV-9A landing in to a brisk wind.

 Photo Credit: Twitter